 Can I Get a U.S. Visa With a DUI on My Record?

-By itself, a single DUI does not automatically make a person inadmissible to the United States.
+By itself, a single DUI does not automatically make a foreign-born person inadmissible to the United States.
 (See Crimes That Make U.S. Visa or Green Card Applicants Inadmissible and the grounds of inadmissibility in Section 212(a) of the Immigration and Nationality Act (I.N.A.).)

-But you still have to get past the official medical exam with a civil surgeon (a doctor) in your country.
-And one of the things the doctor will be looking at is whether you might be an alcohol abuser.
 As stated in a State Department set of guidelines called the Foreign Affairs Manual, at 9 FAM 302.2-7(B)(3)(U), a diagnosis of having a substance-related disorder does not by itself make an applicant ineligible for a U.S. visa, "unless there is evidence of current or past harmful behavior associated with the disorder that has posed or is likely to pose a threat to the property, safety, or welfare of the applicant or others in the future."
+A DUI or DWI could supply that evidence of harmful behavior.

 • a single alcohol related arrest or conviction within the last five years